Coverdell Chair Public Policy Student Research Scholar Program

 Liberal Arts Pathways to Success

-Summary details: Each Public Policy Student Research Scholar may receive up to $2,000 to fund his or her research project, competing for this award with the submission of a research, scholarship, or creative project proposal developed in collaboration with his or her faculty mentor.
-Selection is based on the project's educational and intellectual merit, the potential policy impact of the project, and the student's previous academic success.
+Summary details: Each Public Policy Student Research Scholar may receive up to $2,000 to fund his or her research project, competing for this award with the submission of a research, scholarship or creative project proposal developed in collaboration with his or her faculty mentor.
+Selection is based on the project's educational and intellectual merit, the potential policy impact of the project and the student's previous academic success.
 Faculty mentors may receive up to a total of $500 per project in faculty development funds upon the successful completion of the student grant.
-For Calendar Year 2014 up to two PPSRS awards will be awarded.
+For the 2014-2015 academic year, up to two PPSRS grants will be awarded.

 Note: Attendance on one of the required information sessions (see side menu) is mandatory.